-Works well and lasts incredibly long at repelling fleas, owners report.
+Works well at repelling fleas.
 Reflector attachments are a nice plus.
-Most owners feel collar is much more convenient than topical treatments, especially for very furry cats like Persians.
+Convenient, especially for cat owners that don't like to apply topical treatments.
 Can be used on kittens 10 weeks and older.

 Some reports of allergic reactions to collar, or irritation.
 Doesn’t always work, owners report, or doesn’t last the entire 8 months as indicated.